 - 1. If an annual or semi-annual account is paid late, any associated discounts will be reversed and the additional amount will be due. - 2.
-If a student attends any portion of the month, the entire tuition charge for that month is due.

-- 3. All fees and other charges not related to tuition are due as they are billed. - 4.
+If a student attends any portion of the month, the entire tuition charge for that month is due. - 3.
+All fees and other charges not related to tuition are due as they are billed. - 4.
 Accounts not paid by the end of the month in which they are due will be considered delinquent and shall be assessed a \$20.00 late fee for that month.
 Returned checks and bank drafts will be assessed the late fee plus a \$30.00 returned check fee for a total of \$50.00.
 Stop payments put on drafts will incur the \$20.00 late fee.
 This policy will be strictly enforced. - 5.
 Families with delinquent accounts will not receive report cards, transcripts, or diplomas, in the case of a graduating senior, until all financial obligations to Conway Christian School are paid in full or a payment schedule is in effect.
 Deviations from an effective payment schedule will result in additional fees. - 6.
-Conway Christian School is required to follow the AAA's (Arkansas Activities Association) rules regarding past due balances as they relate to athletic participation.
+Conway Christian School is required to follow the AAA's (Arkansas Activities Association) rules regarding past-due balances as they relate to athletic participation.
 AAA guidelines state that "schools shall remove any student from athletic eligibility whose accounts with the school are 60 days overdue."
-Payment plans allow past due account to be in good standing with the school and attendance is not jeopardized, but payment plans have no impact when applying to AAA rules regarding athletic participation. - 7.
+Payment plans allow past due accounts to be in good standing with the school and attendance is not jeopardized, but payment plans have no impact when applying to AAA rules regarding athletic participation. - 7.
 A payment plan for past due accounts must be approved by the Conway Christian School Business Office, must be in writing, and must be signed by the parent/guardian.
 A payment plan must include a detailed, defined schedule of payments.
 A returned payment will void any payment plans and the account will be considered delinquent. - 8.
-Students whose parents/guardians have an outstanding obligation to Conway Christian School from a previous school year will not be permitted to start school the next year until that obligation is paid in full or a written payment plan has been approved by the Business Office and is in effect when school starts. - 9.
-Students whose parents/guardians have an outstanding balance that is 60 or more days' delinquent will not be permitted to attend classes until the account is brought to a current status or arrangements have been made for payment.
-RenWeb access will be deactivated until the Business Office approves re-activation. - 10.
-Conway Christian School offers a limited tuition assistance program to all qualified students.
-Financial Assistance can only be applied to tuition; all other fees are the responsibility of the applicant.
-The Financial Assistance application may be completed online through the FACTS Grant & Aid Assessment Service link on the CCS website or through the link in your family FACTS account.
-Applications will be reviewed by FACTS, an independent organization.
-FACTS will analyze your application and make a recommendation to the CCS Financial Assistance Committee.
-The deadline for filing an application with FACTS is April 1st for all returning students.
-Financial Assistance grants will be awarded by June 1st.
-Hardships may be considered on a case by case basis.
-New students may apply as they enroll, if funds are available.
+Students whose parents/guardians have an outstanding obligation to Conway Christian School from a previous school year will not be permitted to start school the next year until that obligation is paid in full or a written payment plan has been approved by the Business Office and is in effect when school starts.